audiocontentanalysis/audiocontentanalysis.github.io/index.md

 * [Python](https://github.com/alexanderlerch/pyACA) implementations of core algorithms from the book
 * [C++](https://github.com/alexanderlerch/libACA) implementations of core algorithms from the book
 * [Matlab](https://github.com/alexanderlerch/ACA-Code) implementations of core algorithms from the book
-* [Matlab sources to generate all plots in the book}(https://github.com/alexanderlerch/ACA-Plots)
+* [Matlab sources](https://github.com/alexanderlerch/ACA-Plots) to generate all plots in the book

 #### teaching & learning resources